 This product is an all-natural source of vitamin C (ascorbic acid) used the same way you’d use sodium erythorbate—as a cure accelerator and powerful antioxidant.
 The key difference is the source: this vitamin C is naturally derived from cherries, not synthetically produced.
 In finished products, it helps stabilize flavor and color and reduces oxidative rancidity, keeping your cured meats tasting clean and fresh.

-Strength & usage
+Strength & Usage

 Most meat systems target 250–500 ppm ingoing vitamin C.

-Yield / coverage
+Yield / Coverage

 5 gallons of water = 42.70 lb water